Variational approach to the two-dimensional Bose polaron: Polaron Properties

 \subsection{Residue}

 The residue $Z$ quantifies the squared overlap of the interacting state with the non-interacting state.
 Thus, for the attractive polaron which consists of only a single state, the residue reads:

 For the repulsive branch which corresponds to a continuum of states, we define the residue as the sum of all states with positive energy, $Z=\sum_{j, E_j>0}|\alpha_0^{(j)}|^2$.
+We find that this definition matches well with previous calculations for a single Bogoliubov excitation~\cite{Castillo2023}.

-In Fig.~\ref{fig:residue}(a), we display the attractive polaron residue obtained from our variational approach including two- and three-body correlations.
-For the case of the ideal BEC, we observe a clear difference between two- and three-body correlations in the weak-coupling regime, $\ln(\sqrt{n_{0}}a_{\text{2D}}) \gg 1$.
-The residue in the case of two-body correlations remains close to 1, while in the case of three-body correlations, it appears significantly lowered.
-There are two reasons for this: First, the existence of the trimer state enhances impurity dressing by the excitations of the medium, and second the infinite compressibility of the ideal BEC means that the impurity can excite an arbitrary number of low-energy excitations, thus leading to the so-called orthogonality catastrophe~\cite{Yoshida2018PRX,Mistakidis2019,Guenther2021}.
-While the latter effect cannot be captured within our variational approach (being limited to few-body correlations), it still suppresses the residue when considering three-body correlations.
-Unlike the case of the polaron energy, we find that the residue strongly depends on the medium chemical potential, which changes the compressibility of the BEC.
-Indeed, upon including a small chemical potential, we observe in the weak-coupling regime that the residue obtained from three-body correlations recovers values close to those from two-body correlations, QMC and perturbation theory.
-On the other hand, in the strong-coupling regime, the residue is almost completely unaffected by the chemical potential of the BEC and is instead determined by few-body bound states.
+In Fig.~\ref{fig:residue}(a), we display the attractive polaron residue obtained from our variational approach including two-, three-, and four-body correlations.
+For the case of the ideal BEC, we observe a clear difference between our results in the weak-coupling regime, $\ln(\sqrt{n_{0}}a_{\text{2D}}) \gg 1$.
+The residue in the case of two-body correlations remains close to 1, while in the case of three- and four-body correlations, it appears significantly lowered.
+There are two reasons for this: First, the existence of bound few-body states enhance impurity dressing by the excitations of the medium, and second the infinite compressibility of the ideal BEC means that the impurity can excite an arbitrary number of low-energy excitations, thus leading to the so-called orthogonality catastrophe~\cite{Yoshida2018PRX,Mistakidis2019,Guenther2021}.
+While the latter effect cannot be captured within our variational approach (being limited to few-body correlations), it still suppresses the residue when considering three- and four-body correlations.